AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 1. Flush the cache.
 1. Enable cron execution (Commerce on Cloud command: `vendor/bin/ece-tools cron:enable`).
 1. Disable maintenance mode.
+1. Commerce on Cloud only: Redeploy to apply new database credentials.

 ### Security updates